julianschmuckli/vue-carousel-gallery/lib/README.md

     </CarouselSlide>
 </CarouselContainer>
 ```
-Now the carousel should appear with the given image paths and content, when hovering over the carousel.
+Now the carousel should appear with the given image paths and content when hovering over the carousel.